X01XX/risc-v-memory-management-vf2/README.md

 Instances of stacks may be used without any corresponding array, by running stack_new.

-If working with pstruct addresses on a stand-alone stack, it can be detected that the last copy of an address has been popped off the stack, by running stack_contains, and therefore it is ready to be deallocated.

-See the forth-memory-management project for more development, which may be added here at a later date.
+See the forth-memory-management project for more development, which may be added here at a later date:
+Guaranteed memory-leak detection.
+At program end, check each instance address has been returned to its stack.
+Lists with sub-lists and multiple structs, parsing a list from a string.
+Memory usage tuning: How close did the program get to running out of memory?
+Allocation counting and display.